 In 2019, a part of a body of work that was kept by Zakin until his death in 2018, was bequeathed to Syracuse residents, Diane Grafly and Paul Pearce.
 They, in turn, donated the work to benefit ArtRage.

-On March 18th, from 4-8pm, the gallery will display 35 ceramic pieces by Richard Zakin for public viewing.
+On October 9 , from 12-6pm, the gallery will display 35 ceramic pieces by Richard Zakin for public viewing.
+In accordance with our COVID-19 restrictions the viewing will be by reservation only.
+Reserve you time here!
 That same day, will begin the start of a 10 day online auction of those works.
 All proceeds benefit ArtRage.